nhs-digital-gp-it-futures/platform-helm/docs/run-azure.md

 - [Launch from script - Advanced Environment Creation](#Launch-from-script---Advanced-Environment-Creation)

 # Kubernetes Dashboard in Dev

+## Prerequisites - Dashboard

+- Have Azure Cli installed - [install link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

+**In Addition, you will need to be connected to your Corporate VPN solution**

+## Dashboard Access

 To view the kubernetes dashboard in dev, run the snippet below